Mariam Wallentin: Biography

 Wallentin first sang in the local soul band Carnival, with which she released an EP in 1999.
 From 2006 she studied at the Högskolan för scen och musik (Academy of Music and Drama) in Gothenburg.
 There she met her husband, Andreas Werliin, with whom she formed the duo Wildbirds & Peacedrums.
 The band has released several albums since 2007 and toured internationally.
 In 2008 she was named Swedish Jazzact of the Year.

 Since 2013 she is also on tour with the experimental solo project Mariam the Believer, which released their first album Blood Donation, in the same year.
 She is also active as a singer with the Fire!Orchestra.
 She is also a musician on Gothenburg String Theory, David Åhlen, Susanna & The Magical Orchestra, Lykke Li and with Lisa Ullén and Nina de Heney as Nuiversum.
 She sings the title song (co-written by Ben Frost) for the 2020 Sir Ridley Scott-produced sci-fi series Raised by Wolves (American TV series).

+In 2022, she appears as a guest vocalist on The Long Road North album by fellow Swedish metal post-band Cult of Luna.